Better black and white profiling with the ColorMunki

 In the QTR Eye One folder there are various test patch images you can use, including a 51 patch image and a set of four copies of the 21 patch image, for averaging readings.

-Whilst they are useful when building your own QTR printer Ink Curves, I’ve always found them overkill for the kind of linearization I’m looking at here.
-[Update – as printers have improved, I included a 51 step strip on the new version of the B&W test image].
+Whilst they are useful when building your own QTR printer Ink Curves, I’ve always found them overkill for the kind of linearisation I’m looking at here.
+[Update – as printers have improved, I included a 51 step strip on the new version of the B&W test image – 21 will often suffice, and can sometimes give better results].

 If the original curve is so uneven that 21 patches isn’t enough to sort it out, then change your print settings or change your paper or even ditch the printer.